-In this version, I didn’t add any dried fruits or nuts, although some people add 1 cup of chopped chestnuts and even 1/2 cup of dried cranberries.
-If you choose to do that, you would add them in the bowl, combine them well into the mix and then transfer to the baking dish.
+In this version, I didn’t add any dried fruits or nuts, although some people add 1 cup of chopped chestnuts and even ½ cup of dried cranberries.
+If you choose to do that, you would add them to the bowl along with the crumbled cornbread and combine them with the rest of the ingredients.

 What is your favorite Thanksgiving side dish?